Marcin Brosz

-Marcin Brosz (born 11 April 1973) is a Polish retired footballer who played as a midfielder, and is the current manager of the Poland under-19 national team.
+Marcin Brosz (born 11 April 1973) is a Polish professional football manager and former player who played as a midfielder.
+He is currently in charge of Ekstraklasa club Bruk-Bet Termalica Nieciecza.

 As a player, he spent his career playing for clubs in Poland.
 In 2005, he turned to coaching, becoming the manager of Polonia Bytom, Koszarawa Żywiec, Podbeskidzie Bielsko-Biała, Odra Wodzisław and Piast Gliwice.
 After that, he became the manager of Górnik Zabrze, performing his duties until 27 May 2021.

+On 19 March 2024, after a stint in charge of the Poland U19 team, Brosz returned to club football to manage Bruk-Bet Termalica Nieciecza.